 Near Oblivion and Restoration

-By the mid-20th century, mechanization and shifting farming methods caused a steep drop in the breed’s numbers.
+By the mid-20th century, mechanisation and shifting farming methods caused a steep drop in the breed’s numbers.
 The Cane Corso almost vanished completely.

 In the 1970s, committed Italian proponents commenced reviving the breed via careful selection and nurturing.
-Owing to their endeavors, the Cane Corso was officially acknowledged by the main kennel groups, including the FCI and, later, the AKC.
+Thanks to their efforts, the main kennel groups, including the FCI and later the AKC, officially recognised the Cane Corso.

-Presently, conscientious Cane Corso sources uphold this heritage by emphasizing health, disposition, and breed specifications.
+Presently, conscientious Cane Corso sources uphold this heritage by emphasising health, dispositions, and breed specifications.

 Physical Attributes of the Cane Corso